Image guidelines: file sizes, file types, dimensions, and composition

 General guidelines for placing images on your website

 • Match the image orientation to its frame (e.g., landscape, portrait, square).
-For example, if a CMS block has a landscape oriented frame, then use a landscape oriented image.
+For example, if a CMS block has a landscape-oriented frame, then use a landscape-oriented image.
 (That said, some blocks have soft-cropping functionality.
-With soft-cropping, you can put a landscape oriented image into a square frame, for instance, and it will look good as long as the subject isn't cropped out of the frame.)
+With soft-cropping, you can put a landscape-oriented image into a square frame, for instance, and it will look good if the subject isn't cropped out of the frame.)

-• Position the subject where it won't be covered by other elements.
+• Position the subject where other elements won't cover it.
 For example, if you have text on top of a photo of a person, make sure the text doesn't cover their face.

 • Smaller file sizes make your pages load faster.
-Ideal size: fewer than 500 KB.
-Max size: 1 MB.
+The ideal size is fewer than 500 KB, and the maximum size is 1 MB.

-• If you put text on top of an image, make sure there is high contrast.
-We've seen low contrast lead to lower conversion rates.
+• If you put text on top of an image, ensure high contrast.
+Low contrast has been linked to lower conversion rates.

-• For (most) icons and background graphics, use an SVG format.
-SVGs scale infinitely to fill the sizes of their containers.
-So, they are ideal for vector-only icons and background graphics.
+• Use an SVG format for (most) icons and background graphics that aren't photos.
+SVGs scale infinitely to fill the sizes of their containers, making them ideal for vector-only icons and background graphics.

 • Check images on all screen sizes.
-Just because an image looks great on desktop, doesn't mean it will look good on mobile (and vice versa).
-If you're on your desktop computer, you can do a quick check by reducing the width of your browser window to see how an image looks on smaller screens.
+Just because an image looks great on a desktop doesn't mean it will look good on mobile (and vice versa).
+If you're on your desktop computer, you can quickly check by reducing the width of your browser window to see how an image looks on smaller screens.

 Image file sizes